-Interdisciplinary groups carry out biomedical instrumentation design projects sponsored by Medical School, College of Engineering, and local industry.
-Students are exposed to the entire design process: design problem definition, generation of a design specification, documentation, design review process, prototype fabrication, testing, and calibration.
-Students may receive credit for either 450 or 451, not both.
+Interdisciplinary groups carry out biomedical instrumentation design projects.
+Students are exposed to design process: problem definition, generation of specifications, documentation, review process, prototype fabrication, & testing.
+Students may receive credit for either 450 or 451.
+Projects are overseen and graded by faculty and may also involve mentoring by representatives from external organizations.
 CourseProfile (ATLAS)